2015 Women's U25 Wheelchair Basketball World Championship

 The 2015 Women's U25 Wheelchair Basketball World Championship was held at the China Disability Sports Training Centre in Beijing from 30 June to 6 July 2015.
 Six nations competed: Australia, Canada, China, Germany, Great Britain and Japan.
+Great Britain won the gold medal, defeating Australia in the final, while the host nation China secured the bronze medal.

 The event took the form of a Round-robin tournament, with each team playing all the other teams once.
 The top four teams then went into semi-finals, while the bottom two played each other for world ranking.
 The winners of the semi-finals faced each other in the final, while the losers played for bronze.
 The championship was won by Team Great Britain.
 Australia came second and China third.

 Competition

 This was the second time the Women's U25 Wheelchair Basketball World Championship was held.
 The first time was the 2011 Women's U25 Wheelchair Basketball World Championship in St. Catharines, Canada, in 2011.
 The Championship was hosted by the China Administration of Sports for Persons with Disabilities (CASPD) and the National Paralympic Committee of China.

 Australia's Don Perriman was designated the Chief Classifier.
 Other classifiers were Canada's Anne Lachance, Germany's Sabine Drisch and Lithuania's Vaidas Stravinskas.
 Japan's Taichi Nishimura and the Netherlands' Nathalie Van Meurs were the Game Commissioners.
 Referee supervisors were Australia's Matthew Wells and Spain's Tonia Gomez.
 Referees were Helen Rosenberg from Australia, Robert Ruisinger from Germany, Jun Zhang from China, Hrvoje Pencinger from Croatia, Linas Radykas from Lithuania, Shu Fei Hsieh from Chinese Taipei and Celine Villard from France.